Octobus provides you with commercial support for Mercurial, a free, distributed source

 of changesets, fixed hundreds of bugs and brought major

-upgrade to it.
+upgrades to it.

 Let us know how we can help you.